Recurring Dreams: Why You Keep Having the Same Dream

 • Visualize the new ending for 10-20 minutes before sleep, every night

-Both strategies share a common mechanism: moving the unresolved concern from subconscious processing into conscious awareness and action.
+Both strategies share a common mechanism: moving a repeated concern from vague background processing into conscious awareness and action.

 When should I be concerned about recurring dreams?